-In Table II-J10 of the Photo Albums -> Settings admin page, you can activate the use of Custom Datafields.
-Each photo (or video or photo with audio) can have up to 10 customized data fields stored with the photo info.
+In Basic settings -> I -> Items 11 and 12 of the Photo Albums -> Settings admin page, you can activate the use of Custom Datafields.
+Each album and each photo (or video or photo with audio) can have up to 10 customized data fields stored with the album / photo info.
 As soon as you define the Title (= caption) of the field, it exists.
 You can also decide if a field may be visible, and if a field may be editable at the front-end of the website.
-The checkboxes on every line in Table II-J10.x define if the item may be seen / edited at front-end.
+The checkboxes on every line in the tables in Advanced settings -> Custom data define if the item may be seen / edited at front-end.

 On the Photo Albums -> Album admin -> Edit Album information -> Manage Photos admin page, you will see the input fields for the custom data right below the Description input area.